-- Expanding access to behavioral health services for patients of primary care centers.
+• Expanding access to behavioral health services for patients of primary care and specialty medical practices

 About PICN

-The Philadelphia Integrated Care Network (PICN) integrates primary and behavioral healthcare together as a way to reduce traditional barriers in obtaining behavioral health services, such as cost, wait times and stigma — especially for low income and minority groups.
-The PICN uses the Primary Care Behavioral Health model to embed a licensed behavioral health specialist into primary care practice.
-Physical health professionals work closely with behavioral health professionals to expand access and integrate whole-person care.
+The Philadelphia Integrated Care Network (PICN) brings primary and behavioral healthcare together to reduce traditional barriers to obtaining behavioral health services such as cost, wait times and stigma — especially for low income and minority groups — to support team-based approaches to care, and to strengthen patient engagement in their overall care.
+The PICN uses the principles of the Primary Care Behavioral Health model to embed a licensed behavioral health specialist, known as a Behavioral Health Consultant (BHC), in the multidisciplinary primary care team to provide whole-person care.

 Core Principles